Dan W. Turner

-Biography
+Early life

-Daniel Webster Turner, named after the famed antebellum senator and orator, was born on a farm near Corning, Iowa.
-As a boy, he did farm chores and clerked at the general store owned by his father, a civil war veteran.
+Daniel Webster Turner, named after the famed antebellum senator and orator, was born on a farm near Corning, Iowa, 5th of 9 children of Austin Bates Turner, a civil war veteran, and Almira (Baker) Turner.
+As a boy, he did farm chores and clerked at the general store owned by his father.
 Graduating from the Corning Academy in 1898, he enlisted in the Army and served in the Philippines during the Spanish–American War.
 He boxed in the division championship fights and won, but suffered a broken nose that became a permanent facial feature.
+Returning from the war, he joined the National Guard and rose to the rank of major, before resigning in 1911.

+He married married Alice Sample on September 27, 1900.
+Alice died in 1961.
+They had 3 children.
+One son, Major Ned Turner, died in China during World War II, another son, Thomas was a professor at the University of Iowa School of Music.
+His nephew, Francis A. Turner, also served in the Iowa Senate from 1957 to 1961.

+Political career

-Returning from the war, he joined the National Guard and rose to the rank of major.
-In 1903, at age 26, he was elected to the Iowa Senate.
-His political activism and boxer’s nose led the press to dub him, “Fighting Dan Turner.”
+In 1904, he was elected to the Iowa Senate.
+His political activism and boxer's nose led the press to dub him, “Fighting Dan Turner.”

 As a representative of the progressive wing of the Republican Party during the era of “prairie populism,” when the Midwest was a font of radicalism, Turner advocated for many reforms.
 In a 1912 address to the Republican State Convention, he defended the anti-trust law and called for direct election of U. S. senators, income and corporate taxes as more equitable than property taxes, and an end to corrupt leadership, saying, “We must cleanse our party of complacent plutocrats and corpulent freebooters, masquerading as Republicans.”
 Elected to the Governorship in 1931, he attacked lobbyists in his inaugural address and demanded fair congressional districts, measures to promote child welfare, and establishing a state conservation commission: